Faculty and Staff

 Judith Rodríguez researches healthy housing in Accra and Dhaka at the Healthy Cities Lab, as part of Pathways for Equitable Healthy Cities.
 Her research interests include health-promoting urban development, sustainability, and resilience in developing contexts.
 Judith comes from Harvard GSD where she has been a Research Associate at the Zofnass Program for Sustainable Infrastructure, and Teaching Fellow at the Landscape Architecture Department.
 At Harvard DCE she teaches sustainable infrastructure standards through real-world projects, with focus on islands.
 As designer she has practiced professionally architecture and landscape architecture in firms such as Toyo Ito Architects, SOM, Topotek1, LCLA Office, and achieved award-winning designs.
 Most recent, first prize for proposal Sapphire Necklace for Resilient Communities in the San Juan Bay Estuary, and honorable mention for Berlin’s Tegel Airport redevelopment proposal.
 She holds master degrees in landscape architecture and urban design from Harvard GSD, architecture from Illinois Institute of Technology, and bachelor in environmental design from the University of Puerto Rico.
 Judith enjoys plants, traveling and taking pictures with drones.

 Maddie Wallace is the Research Assistant for the Healthy Cities Lab.
 She came to the lab after earning her BA in Biology and French from Hamilton College.
-Maddie maintains air quality sensor equipment, manages data, develops software, conducts primary data collection, recruits participants, and works with project partners to support multiple lab projects.
+Maddie manages projects, develops software, maintains air quality sensor equipment, manages data, leads primary data collection, recruits participants, and collaborates with project partners on multiple lab projects.
 Previously, she conducted land conservation research with the Massachusetts Department of Agricultural Resources, ecological research with Dartmouth College, and immunological research with Hamilton College.
 Outside of work, Maddie loves playing ultimate frisbee, learning more about biology, and all things outdoors.

 Doctoral and Masters Students